 You may be eligible for compensation for use of Zantac.

-Did you develop cancer after prolonged use of heartburn and acid-reducing medications like Zantac or its generic forms, otherwise known as Ranitidine?
+Did you develop cancer after prolonged use of heartburn and acid-reducing medications like Zantac?

 NDMA was once used in the production of rocket fuel.
 The International Agency for Research on Cancer (IARC) has classified NDMA as a B2 (probable human) Carcinogen.
 It is also known as a potent hepatotoxin which can cause liver damage.
 According to recent testing done by the FDA on ranitidine samples from various drug manufacturers, more than half of the 18 samples tested contained unacceptably high levels of NDMA (more than 0.32 parts per million (ppm) of NDMA).

-If you or a loved one have been diagnosed with one of the types of cancer listed below after having taken Zantac or its generic form, either over the counter or prescription strength, for over 60 days, you may have a claim.
-Symptoms of NDMA exposure can include headaches, fever, jaundice, abdominal cramps, enlarged liver, reduced organ function and dizziness.
+If you or a loved one have been diagnosed with one of the types of cancer listed below after having taken Zantac, either over the counter or prescription strength, for at least 6 months or more, you may have a claim.

-Types of cancers that may be caused by NDMA exposure from Zantac or ranitidine use can include:
+Types of cancers that may be caused by NDMA exposure from Zantac or ranitidine use include:

-If you or a loved one were diagnosed with a cancer listed above and have taken Zantac or one of its generic forms for over 60 days, you may have a legal claim for compensation.
+If you or a loved one were diagnosed with one of the cancers listed above and have taken Zantac for 6 months or more, you may have a legal claim for compensation.
 Contact our experienced attorneys to discuss your potential case.